jillusc/RockPaperScissors/README.md

 * JSHint was used to check the JavaScript
 * the page's html and css passed validated tests using W3C online tools
 * troubleshooting was aided by ChatGPT
-* it was viewed in Chrome, Firefox
+* it was viewed in Chrome, Firefox, Edge, Safari and Samsung Internet browsers
 * using Lighthouse, the page's accessibility scored 100

+## Known bugs

+* the game presented an error in Safari whereby when the player reached the max score of 5, the game did not end at this point

 ## Deployment